 This post may include affiliate links.
 Thank you for your support.

-Overhead photo of a bowl of tomato soup with chicken, parmesan cheese, basil leaves, and mozzarella in a white serving bowl.
+Overhead photo of a bowl of creamy chicken parmesan soup with a spoon inserted into the bowl.

 About this chicken parmesan soup

-If you’re looking for more delicious tomato-based soup recipes, check out these favorites next: Homemade Tomato Soup with Basil, White Bean Soup with Tomatoes and Garlic, Italian Soup with Sausage, and Tomato and Chickpea Soup.
+And, if you’re looking for more delicious tomato-based soup recipes, check out these favorites next: Italian Soup with Sausage, and Italian Garbanzo Bean Soup.

 Why you’ll love this recipe!

 • Perfect for All Ages and Palates.
-This tomato and chicken soup with parmesan cheese is a family-friendly crowd-pleaser.
-From picky eaters to adults craving a hearty meal, everyone will love the bold, familiar flavors of this dish.
+From picky eaters to adults craving a hearty meal, everyone will love the familiar comforting flavors of this dish.

 Overhead photo of diced chicken breasts, onions, San Marzano crushed tomatoes, parmesan cheese, broth, dry pasta, and spices neatly arranged on a kitchen counter.

-Here’s everything you’ll need to make this comforting parmesan chicken soup:
+Here’s everything you’ll need to make this comforting tomato and chicken soup with parmesan cheese:

 • Olive Oil and Unsalted Butter.
-For sautéing the chicken and vegetables.
+For sautéing.

-• Chicken Breast.
-I prefer to use lean and tender chicken breasts.
+• Skinless, Boneless Chicken Breast.
+I prefer to use lean and tender raw chicken breasts.
 Swap: Use boneless, skinless chicken thighs if you prefer richer, dark meat.

 • Italian Seasoning.
-With a blend of herbs like basil, oregano, and thyme, Italian seasonings add a savory, herby kick that ties together the other flavors in the dish.
+With a blend of herbs like basil, oregano, and thyme, Italian seasonings add a savory, herby kick.

 • Kosher Salt and Ground Black Pepper.
-To enhance the natural flavors of all ingredients,
+To enhance all the flavors.

 • Sweet Onion.
 Mild and slightly tangy with a natural sweetness, they provide an aromatic base.